gigagraph/backbone/system-setup/toolchains/java/README.md

 ## Temurin installation

-This guide recommends [installing Temurin OpenJDK build][adoptium-temurin-installation] using your system's package manager and [switching versions using your system/environment's default method for JDK management][switch-between-java-versions].
+This guide recommends [installing Temurin OpenJDK build][adoptium-temurin-installation] using your system's package manager and [switching versions using your system/environment's default method for JDK management](#switch-between-java-versions).

 The following instruction are based on the [official Temurin installation instrucitons for Linux distributions][adoptium-temurin-installation-linux].